Karnataka: List of BJP candidate for 21 Lok Sabha seats

 Hassan- A Mnaju

-Dakshnia Kannada - Nalin Kumar Katil
+Dakshina Kannada - Nalin Kumar Kateel

 Uttar Kannada- Ananth Kumar Hegde